Blue October: Sway and Things We Do at Night (2013–2015)

-In October 2012, Justin Furstenfeld had nearly completed writing the songs for Blue October's seventh album, Sway.
+By October 2012, Justin Furstenfeld had nearly completed writing the songs for Blue October's seventh album, Sway.
 He entered the studio with the band and producer David Castell (who also co-produced Foiled and produced History For Sale) at the beginning of 2013.
 The official release date was August 20, 2013.
 The band released the first single from the album in February 2013.
-One song, "Light You Up", made its live debut on October 7, 2012 in Millvale, Pennsylvania.
+One song, "Light You Up", made its live debut on October 7, 2012, in Millvale, Pennsylvania.
 On Tuesday, December 18, the band released a new single called "The Scar", which is a Blue October rendition of a 5591 song.

 Drummer Jeremy Furstenfeld announced on Twitter that the band started rehearsals for the new album on January 14, 2013.
 They ended rehearsals on January 30 and were prepared to enter the studio to start recording the album.
 On February 5, 2013, the band entered the studio to start recording the new album.
 Justin Furstenfeld divulged in an interview that the studio had been rented out to them for all of February and March.
 On his official Twitter account, Justin listed the songs being recorded for the new album, which include "Light You Up", "Still Broken", "Sway" (the title track) and "Sorry Hearts".
 The song "Still Broken" was originally released by The Last Wish on their 1995 album, The First of February, but ultimately did not make it onto the album.
 The song "Sorry Hearts" was released on an accompanying EP, Debris.

 The band finished recording the new album on March 27, 2013.
 The first single, "Bleed Out", was released on June 17, 2013.
 Several songs were considered for the first single including "Bleed Out", "Angels in Everything", "Things We Do at Night", and "Light You Up".
 The album received positive critical acclaim, with Music Eyz citing "it's easy to see that our favourite tormented soul is on the mend and still creating some of the most powerful and emotional music out there."
-On August 10, 2013 they released a second single, "Angels in Everything", for international markets.
-The video for the song "Fear" was published on November 2, 2014 to the band's YouTube Vevo channel.
+On August 10, 2013, they released a second single, "Angels in Everything", for international markets.
+The video for the song "Fear" was published on November 2, 2014, to the band's YouTube Vevo channel.

 On November 20, 2015, the live DVD/album Things We Do at Night (Live from Texas) was released.